Anecdotes and ideas

 I've always got a rogue pitch for something that I'd like to be built in Sheffield:

-SYMCA should buy Stanage Lodge and turn it into an “investor retreat venue”.
-They should then wine and dine US VCs pitching Sheffield as the outside city with an engineering heritage.
+SYMCA should buy Stanage Lodge and turn it into an "investor retreat venue".
+They should then wine and dine US VCs pitching Sheffield as the outdoor city with an engineering heritage.

 Crookes needs a hub.
 There is no natural meeting point for group rides or runs.
 The Crookes sports club could easily be turned into a cafe / community space that becomes the outdoor sports hub of Crookes.